We fed this blog post to DiffBeats. Listen to the result →

 The pipeline is three steps:

-- Lyric generation: Google Gemini reads the PR title and body, writes lyrics in verse/chorus structure, and selects a genre.
-The prompt strips code symbols, splits camelCase into spoken words, and bans anything that could leak secrets or PII.
+- Lyric generation: Google Gemini reads the PR title and description, writes lyrics in verse/chorus structure, and selects a genre.

 - Audio generation: The lyrics and a style prompt hit fal.ai’s MiniMax Music model, which produces a full audio track.